thaysom22/gitpod-full-template-dec2020/TESTING.md

     * Total player scores and remaining turns are displayed so players can measure their performance against each other and see improvement over multiple games.
     * Final scores for each player and the winner the game are displayed at the end of the game so players can track their performance over multiple games

+## 2. Manual testing

+Testing of display and functionality of all components of the application:

+### 1. Welcome modal

+**Main functions**

+* When url of site is loaded, the welcome modal displays with an overlay covering the main game behind.
+* When the modal is viewed on mobile screen, all content is positioned correctly and text is readable and fits comfortably on smaller screen.
+* When the modal is viewed on mobile screen and the content height exceed viewport height, the modal content scrolls and modal frame itself remains vertically centered.
+* When the modal is viewed on a tablet screen, font sizes are readable and elements are positioned correctly and sized proportionally.
+* When viewed on a desktop screen and above, modal content is centered horizontally and maintains structure by remaining at maximum width.
+* When url of site is loaded, player name inputs are blank and display placeholder text.
+No difficulty level is selected.
+* When characters are input to player name inputs and/or a difficulty level radio button is selected and the page is refreshed without clicking 'start game', then page displays exactly as originally loaded.
+* When either player name is left blank and 'start game' button is clicked - error message is displayed and modal remains visible and unchanged.
+* When either player name is longer than 10 characters and 'start game' button is clicked - error message is displayed and modal remains visible and unchanged.
+* When neither difficulty level is selected and 'start game' button is clicked - error message is displayed and modal remains visible and unchanged.
+* When either player name is left blank AND neither difficulty level is selected, when 'start game' button is clicked - two error messages are displayed and modal remains visible and unchanged.
+* When player names between 1 and 10 characters are entered and a difficulty leve is selected, when 'start game' button is clicked, the welcome modal hides with no error messages and the main gamebaord is visible.
+* When start game button is hovered over with mouse or focussed with keyboard it exhibits a grow-rotate effect and a shrink effect when move/keyboard is pressed.

+**Info popover**

+**Modal footer**